 The Company has established a vigil mechanism for the Directors and Employees of theCompany by adopting the Whistle Blower Policy to report about the genuine concernsunethical behaviour fraud or violation of Company's Code of Conduct.
 Your Company herebyaffirms that no Director/ Employee of the Company have been denied access to the Chairmanof the Audit Committee.
 The details of the Whistle Blower Policy is explained in theCorporate Governance Report which form an integral part of this Report and is also postedon the website of the Company.

 During the year all the recommendations made by the Audit Committee were accepted bythe Board.

 CHANGES IN THE NATURE OF BUSINESS

-Mr. Yogesh Chander Munjal and Mrs. Charu Munjal are liable to retire by rotation at theensuing AGM.
-And being eligible they offered themselves for re-appointment.
+Mrs. Charu Munjal Non-Executive Director and Mr. Yogesh Chander Munjal ExecutiveDirector are liable to retire by rotation at the 36th AGM and being eligiblethey have offered themselves for re-appointment.

 The Company appreciates the dedicated and valuable guidance given by all the Directorsof the Company.

 The Company has several Committees which have been established in compliance with therequirement of the relevant provisions of applicable laws and statutes.
 As on March 312021 the Board has five committees: The Audit Committee Nomination and RemunerationCommittee Corporate Social Responsibility Committee Share Transfer/StakeholdersRelationship Committee and Risk Management Committee.
 A detailed note on the compositionof the Board and its committees is provided in the Corporate Governance Report whichforms integral part of the Board Report.

 During the financial year 2020-21 no Company became or ceased to be a Subsidiary/JointVenture/Associate of the Company.